 Firstly, you need to know your genre, understand what is expected of that genre, and then target it correctly.
-For instance, if you’re promising to deliver a story that’s a fantasy story, then you throw in a graphic sex scene, having no reference to the fact it’s an ADULT fantasy, you’re going to boot people out of the story who didn’t sign up for it, and have missed out on an entire audience that do want sexually material in their stories.
+For instance, imagine you’re promising to deliver a story that’s a fantasy story.
+If you throw in a graphic sex scene, having no reference to the fact it’s an ADULT fantasy, you’re going to boot people out of the story who didn’t sign up for it.
+Plus you have missed out on an entire audience that do want sexual material in their stories.

-There’s the other issue that if your audience is very familiar with the genre you’re writing in, and you’re trying to hit the beats that make it conform to that genre perfectly, you might end up doing something that is cliched and predictable.
+There’s the other issue that happens your audience is very familiar with the genre you’re writing in.
+If you’re trying to hit the beats that make it conform to that genre perfectly, you might end up doing something that is cliched and predictable.
 That will also stop your audience enjoying your work because it’s not fresh and new.

 Identifying your genre might seem simple, but it isn’t necessarily.
 As I say, Hollowhood has elements of a variety of different genres, horror, thriller, urban fantasy, plus elements of romance, comedy and drama.
 Narrowing it down and targeting it accurately is tricky.

 For instance, we talked about the film Alien to try and narrow down the genre.
 I said it is primarily a science fiction film, Jonathan said it’s primarily a horror.

 The fundamental principle of a horror film is that it’s scary, and Alien is scary, as is Hollowhood.
 However, I felt that a horror required a level of gore and Hollowhood is not a gory film.
 We aren’t mimicking films like Hostel or Saw which I think of as horrors.
 So I felt it was more urban fantasy thriller, because thrillers are scary but not gory.
 However, if horror doesn’t require gore, just scares, then Hollowhood absolutely could be a horror.